Women's lacrosse: Equipment

 Women's lacrosse rules are specifically designed to limit physical contact between players.
 As a result of the lack of contact, the only protective equipment required are a mouth guard and face guard/goggles.
 Although headgear is not required (except for the U.S. state of Florida, where it is mandatory for girls lacrosse players), it is considered for lacrosse players due to the risk of head injury.
 In 2017 Brown University purchased headgear for its team and was the first NCAA program to make helmets available to the whole team.

-Players must wear eye protection according to U.S. Lacrosse rules.
-All field players must properly wear eye protection that meets ASTM specification standard F803 for women's adult/ youth lacrosse for the appropriate level of play.Or if preferred (and mandatory in some states including Florida) players wear helmets.
+Players must wear eye protection according to U.S. Lacrosse and England Lacrosse rules.
+All field players must properly wear eye protection that meets ASTM specification standard F803 for women's adult/ youth lacrosse for the appropriate level of play.
+Or if preferred (and mandatory in some states, including Florida) players wear helmets.
 All players must wear a professionally manufactured intra-oral mouthpiece that fully covers the teeth.
 The mouthguard must include portions protecting and separating the biting surfaces and protecting the teeth and supporting structures and has to cover the posterior teeth with adequate thickness.
 As of the 2024 spring season, mouthguards that are white, clear, or feature a design that is meant to imitate the appearance of teeth/fangs are permitted at all levels of play.
 Mouth pieces must be worn at all times and cannot be taken out in the middle of play.
 No protruding tabs are allowed for field players.

 In addition, players may choose to wear gloves, and most jewelry is not allowed to be worn.
 There are exceptions to this, as hair ties and other soft/non-abrasive accessories on the arm are permitted, but earrings (unless the piercings are recent and covered by tape), rings, and necklaces are completely prohibited.
 Hair adornments like beads may be worn so long as they are secured and do not present a danger to the athlete or to others.
 Religious or cosmetic headwear is also permitted under the same conditions, any protective head coverings worn for medical reasons must be approved by the officials.
 Although the rules specify these types of protection, injuries still occur from accidental checks to the head and the overall nature of the sport.